-Good communication means saying just enough - don't say too little or talk too much.
+Good communication means saying just enough – don’t say too little and don’t talk too much.
 Try to convey your message in as few words as possible.
-Say what you want clearly and directly, whether you're speaking to someone in person, on the phone, or via email.
+Say what you want clearly and directly, whether you’re speaking to someone in person, on the phone, or via email.
 If you ramble on, your listener will either tune you out or will be unsure of exactly what you want.
 Think about what you want to say before you say it; this will help you to avoid talking excessively and/or confusing your audience.

 Through a friendly tone, a personal question, or simply a smile, you will encourage a Pet Owner to engage in open and honest communication with you.
 It’s important to be nice and polite in all your job communications.
 This is important in both face-to-face and written communication.

 It is important to be confident in all of your interactions with others.
 Displaying confidence shows Pet Owners that you believe in and will follow through with what you are saying.
 Exuding confidence can be as simple as making eye contact or using a firm but friendly tone.
 Of course, be careful not to sound arrogant or aggressive.
 Be sure you are always listening to and empathizing with the other person.